sveltejs/kit/.changeset/neat-points-exercise.md

 '@sveltejs/kit': patch
 ---

-Improve error message when a Svelte config is not found
+Improve error message when svelte.config.js is not found